-Requests to use electronic auctions should be referred to the Procurement Team.
+Requests to use electronic auctions should be referred to Procurement.

 24.1c Advertisement

 Mandatory - YORtender with indicative contract values published tenders which are advertised as an open advert on YORtender must also be advertised on contracts finder.

 Tenders must be advertised for a minimum of 10 working days, but proportionately increased to its complexity.